-Culinary magic.
-Health elixir.
-Fountain of Youth.
-Phew!
-Google the soup du jour “bone broth”; once a humble food made by traditional cultures for centuries, it is now all the craze.
+Google the soup du jour “bone broth”; once humble food made by traditional cultures for centuries, it is now all the craze.
 From coast to coast, bone broth is taking over our palates.
 And that’s a good thing!
-It is hip to sip, and vegans are joining in with veggie broth.
-A true bone broth is slow simmered over 24-48 hours to maximize the nutrient content by releasing the gelatin from collagen rich joints and extracting minerals from the bones.
-Grandma’s knew all along stocks are an inexpensive way to nourish their families in a warming, easy to digest, comforting bowl, and many health advocates and foodies alike are realizing there is merit to their wisdom!
+It is hip to sip, and vegans are joining in with a vegetable broth.
+A true bone broth is slowly simmered over 24-48 hours to maximize the nutrient content by releasing the gelatin from collagen-rich joints and extracting minerals from the bones.
+Grandma’s knew all along stocks are an inexpensive way to nourish their families in a warming, easy-to-digest, comforting bowl, and many health advocates and foodies alike are realizing there is merit to their wisdom!

 If I leave one lasting impression on you, I hope that it is the health benefits and ease of making broth from scratch.
 Granted, I have always loved to cook, but the missing ingredient before I became a Nutritional Therapist was an awareness of the nutritional deficiencies we face today.
 Providing delicious broth that is easy to prepare and to digest is the antidote for my family and clients.
-If you feel overwhelmed in your healing journey, or perhaps interested in cooking, then learning how to make broth at home is a gateway habit that will lead you back to your kitchen and better health.
-Once you get into the habit of preparing broths and stocks, it will become the foundation to enhancing the flavor and nutrition in many other recipes.
+Learning how to make broth at home is a gateway habit that will lead you back to your kitchen and better health.
+Once you get into the habit of preparing broths and stocks, it will become the foundation for enhancing the flavor and nutrition in many other recipes.

-Through my studies with Myra Kornfeld, a wonderful chef and teacher at the Natural Gourmet Institute in NYC, I learned “Bone” Broths are also called “Meat” Stocks.
+“Bone” Broths are also called “Meat” Stocks.
 The difference is in the methodology and cooking times.
 In the culinary world, the terms are used interchangeably by trained chefs.
-For the Weston A. Price followers, health practitioners and for the purpose of the GAPS Diet by Dr. Natasha Campbell – McBride (Gut and Psychology Syndrome) or anyone enjoying bone broth in order to eat more healthfully- there is a significant difference between the two.
+For the Weston A. Price followers, health practitioners, and for the purpose of the GAPS Diet by Dr. Natasha Campbell – McBride, author of Gut and Psychology Syndrome, or anyone enjoying bone broth in order to eat more healthfully- there is a significant difference between the two.